 About the course

-We provide you with a broad vision and understanding of the changing role and nature of modern banking firms.
+We provide you with a broad vision and understanding of the changing nature of modern banking firms.
 You develop a detailed understanding of areas including:

 - portfolio management